dynastyprocess/DynastyProcessDraftContest/about.md

 * Two (2) points for each correct player-team match
 * Lose one (-1) point for each selection that does not go in the top 64

 Don't select teams for any players outside of the top 64.
-Ties broken by most correct player-team matches.
+Ties broken by most correct player-team matches and then by earliest submission timestamp.
 Good luck!

 **DEADLINE**